NCAR/ldcpy/README.rst

 Your home directory will not persist, so remember to download your notebooks if you make changes that you need to use at a later time!

-(Note: The example notebooks are in docs/source/notebooks.)
+Note: All example notebooks are in docs/source/notebooks (the easiest ones to use in binder first are TutorialNotebook.ipynb and PopData.ipynb)

 .. image:: https://img.shields.io/static/v1.svg?logo=Jupyter&label=Pangeo+Binder&message=GCP+us-central1&color=blue&style=for-the-badge